In this post

 - Collecting and recording animal information from veterinarians and pet owners

 - Providing treatment to sick or injured animals such as administering basic medications as directed by veterinarians

-- Keeping animal pens, stables and equipment clean and organised
+- Keeping animal pens, stables, and equipment clean and organised

 - Mixing food, liquid formulas, medications and delivering food and water to animals

-- Examining and observing animals and assisting with animal behavioural assessments and behaviour modification
+- Assisting with animal behavioural assessments and behaviour modification

 - Maintaining animals’ hygiene including coats, nails, and ears

 - Administrative tasks including answering phones and scheduling appointments

 - Ordering and storing food and animal supplies